 Idea 2: Activity Anchor Chart

-Create an anchor chart based on a theme using a theme such as a circus, carnival, desert, or classroom.
+Create an anchor chart based on a theme, such as a circus, carnival, desert, or classroom.
 Have students describe the details taking place and then develop a sentence that tells the main idea of these details.

 Students can work individually or in pairs to read the paragraphs and match the photographs next to the correct paragraphs.